o2r-project/api/docs/compendium/substitute.md

 ## Create substitution

-`Create substitution` will produce a new ERC with metadata, saved to mongoDB.
+`Create substitution` will produce a new ERC with metadata, saved to MongoDB.
+A substitution will be created with an HTTP `POST` request using `multipart/form-data` and content-type `JSON`.
+Required are the IDs of the base and overlay ERC and at least one pair of substitution files, consisting of a base and an overlayfile.

 ### Request